ARMmbed/BLEIntros/GettingStarted/BLE_API.md

 2. Code under **'common/'** encapsulates headers that need to be shared between the public interfaces and underlying bridge code.

 3. Classes under **'services/'** to offer reference implementations for many of the commonly used GATT profiles.
 The code under 'services/' isn't essential, but it’s a useful starting point for prototyping.
 We continue to implement the standard GATT profiles, so these classes are updated from time to time.
+For a full list, see the [folder](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_API/file/tip/services).

 ##The BLEDevice Class and Header